 National Consumers League Board of Directors

 The National Consumers League, a private, nonprofit membership organization, is governed by a board of directors with experience in consumer protection and advocacy, law, business, labor, and public affairs.
 Headquartered in Washington, DC, NCL has affiliated members from every state and collaborates with an extensive nationwide consumer action network.
 Organizational affiliations are provided for identification purposes only.
-Board members serve on an individual basis (Information current as of January 2014.)
+Board members serve on an individual basis.

 Cleo Manuel Stamatos

 Consumer Mom, LLC